Bootstrapping Six-Gluon QCD Amplitudes: Introduction

-We begin by discussing the necessary leading singularities in pure Yang--Mills theory (YM), revealing their simplicity and conformal invariance.
-By making a conjecture that they form a complete basis for all prefactors at maximal transcendental weight, we then present the ingredients and physical conditions that enter the bootstrap approach, and use these to completely fix the weight-four symbol of the $\mathord{-}\mathord{-}\mathord{+}\mathord{+}\mathord{+}\mathord{+}$ planar two-loop scattering amplitude.
-This is the first time the bootstrap approach has been successfully applied to gluon scattering amplitudes in massless QCD beyond one loop.
-As a byproduct, we extract the corresponding symbols of the previously unknown triple collinear splitting and double soft functions.
-We close with a discussion of new opportunities opened up by this research.
+Building on this structure, we conjecture that these leading singularities form a complete basis for the rational prefactors at maximal transcendental weight.
+By imposing physical constraints within this bootstrap framework, we uniquely determine the weight-four symbol of the leading-color two-loop $\mathord{-}\mathord{-}\mathord{+}\mathord{+}\mathord{+}\mathord{+}$ planar six-gluon amplitude.
+This constitutes the first successful application of the symbol bootstrap to gluon scattering amplitudes in massless QCD beyond one loop.
+As a byproduct, we extract the symbols of previously unknown triple-collinear splitting and double-soft functions.
+A companion paper provides more details and extends this proof of principle to all other MHV helicity configurations \cite{Carrolo:2026qpu}.

+Our maximal-weight strategy is conceptually straightforward to extend to arbitrary multiplicity and to non-planar contributions, although its practical implementation becomes more computationally demanding and is not pursued here.
+The extension to lower-weight terms is more subtle, and we comment on this issue and outline concrete avenues for future investigation in the outlook.
+More broadly, when combined with Landau analysis to constrain the relevant singularity structure, our approach has the potential to bypass the explicit computation of Feynman integrals altogether.